adrobinoga/zk-protocol/sections/access.md

 |PIN&FP&PW		|13		|d		|
 |FP&RF+PIN		|14		|e		|

+### Example ###

+This is a reply packet of a get group info command:

+	00000000: 50 50 82 7D 10 00 00 00  D0 07 79 F1 12 63 56 00  PP.}......y..cV.
+	00000010: 4D 08 00 07 00 06 00 8E                           M.......

+In this case the group 77 has the timezones 8,7 and 6, the verification style is `FP&RF+PIN` and the holiday flag is set.
 ## Set Group Info ##

-To create or modify an existing group send a command CMD_GRPTZ_WRQ with the new settings:
+To create or modify an existing group send a command `CMD_GRPTZ_WRQ` with the new settings:

 	> packet(id=CMD_GRPTZ_WRQ, <grp settings>)
 		> packet(id=CMD_ACK_OK)
 	> packet(id=CMD_REFRESHDATA)
 		> packet(id=CMD_ACK_OK)

-Where the data field grp settings has the same fields given on the get group info procedure.
+Where the data field `grp settings` has the same fields given on the get group info procedure.

 ## Get User Timezones ##

-To request the user timezones send a CMD_USERTZ_RRQ command with the user index.
+To request the user timezones send a `CMD_USERTZ_RRQ` command with the user index.

 	> packet(id=CMD_USERTZ_RRQ, <usertz req>)
 		> packet(id=CMD_ACK_OK, <user tz>)

-Where the usertz req is only the user's internal index on machine, followed by 3 zeros (user sn in lil-endian (?)).
+Where the `usertz req` is only the user's internal index on machine, followed by 3 zeros.

 |Name		|Description		|Value[hex]	|Size[bytes]	|Offset		|
 |---		|---			|---		|---		|---		|
 |user sn	|Users internal index.	|varies		|1		|0		|
 |		|Fixed.			|zeros		|3		|1		|

-The structure user tz has the following fields:
+The structure `user tz` has the following fields:

 |Name		|Description								|Value[hex]	|Size[bytes]	|Offset		|
 |---		|---									|---		|---		|---		|